Home

 Russell is a PhD student in the UC Berkeley-UCSF Joint Bioengineering program.
 He is interested in time-series analysis, dynamics and control, and healthcare decision-making systems.
 Prior to starting his graduate studies, Russell graduated from UC San Diego where he studied the neural plasticity mechanisms underlying stroke recovery.
 He also worked as an engineer at Novartis where he designed tissue culture and assay systems for drug discovery applications.
 In his free time, you may find Russell bricking mid-rangers in pickup, talking too much about economics without knowing much about economics, or drinking obscene amounts of boba.

-Max Collard
+Maxine Collard

 MD/PhD Student, Neuroscience